-Aside from the DNO requirement for qualified holdings in financial enterprises, banks holding specific participating interests may also be required to apply for a DNO.
+Aside from the declaration of no objection requirement for qualified holdings in financial enterprises, banks holding specific participating interests may also be required to apply for a declaration of no objection.
 Such is the case if the participating interest exceeds a given threshold value, for example, when the participating interest constitutes more than 1% of the balance sheet total of the receiving bank.